-Overall, mobile trading through Avatrade is a positive experience which is to engage in for all traders and which provides a pleasant and immersive trading environment which also facilitates further learning.
+Overall, mobile trading through Avatrade is a positive experience which is to engage in for all traders and which provides a pleasant and immersive trading environment that also facilitates further learning.

 The broker also manages to offer a wide enough range of products across a variety of markets.
-This can be relatively rare for a broker of their size who tend to focus predominantly on one market or another.
-Headquartering in Ireland is also a positive move which helps the company achieve dual aims of reducing costs, and being located in a respectable and financially compliant nation.
+This can be relatively rare for a broker of their size who tends to focus predominantly on one market or another.
+Headquartering in Ireland is also a positive move, which helps the company achieve dual aims of reducing costs and being located in a respectable and financially compliant nation.

-Furthermore, live chat function is offered through the brokers website, although this is not offered on a 24/7 basis.
+Furthermore, a live chat function is offered through the broker’s website, although this is not offered on a 24/7 basis.
 This fact has been to the disgruntlement of some users.
-Email support is also available with a response in 24hrs being relatively slower than some other platforms.
+Email support is also available, with a response in 24hrs being relatively slower than some other platforms.

 Servicing in excess of 200,000 users, a number which is growing consistently year on year, also indicates that Avatrade is a well-trusted name within the forex industry.